-ORGDH Disaster Relief department thanks all, its volunteers and donors.
-Your support makes ORGDH able to respond to disasters and other program by delivering water and other necessary materials and other humanitarian aid when and where needed.
-All our recipients give you many thanks and blessing.
-Many of the humanitarian catastrophes and emergency situations we have observed on the ground during past projects could have been avoided or lessen if the general population had a much greater awareness or participate in humanitarian project like you do.
+ORGDH Disaster Relief department thanks all of its volunteers and donors.
+Your support in helping Haitian earthquake victims makes ORGDH respond to disasters and other programs by delivering water and other necessary materials and humanitarian aid when and where needed.
+All our recipients give you many thanks and blessings.
+Many of the humanitarian catastrophes and emergency situations we have observed on the ground during past projects could have been avoided or lessened if the general population had a much greater awareness or participate in a humanitarian project like you do.

 ORGDH prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
 By providing lifesaving food, secure housing, clean water, healthcare, emergency relief, micro-enterprise projects and education opportunities, ORGDH is giving the poor a chance at a better future, and showing them God’s love.

 Below are some examples of recent natural and man-made disasters to which ORGDH responded.

 PLEASE, SUPPORT OUR DISASTER RELIEF EFFORTS!

 ORGDH DIRECTS ALL DESIGNATED DONATIONS FOR DISASTER PROGRAM TO THE DISASTER RELIEF EFFORTS.

 The number of children who are affected by the Haitian crisis and who will need humanitarian aid this year is expected to more than double to reach millions.
 The figure includes children uprooted from Haiti, those who have returned and others in host and transit communities across Dominican Republic.